EmanueleDeRossi1/Thesis-PEFT/README.md

+This repository is part of my master's thesis on Entity Matching (EM).
+In my project, a parameter-efficient approach - Low-Rank Adaptation (LoRA) - is used to adapt pre-trained transformers for EM tasks.
+By updating only a small subset of parameters, this method achieves strong performance on unlabeled target datasets by aligning feature distributions between labeled source and unlabeled target datasets.

 # Training the Model

 The `train.sh` script is used to train models for domain adaptation tasks using various source and target domain pairs.
 It supports both LoRA-based fine-tuning and full-model fine-tuning, allowing you to experiment with parameter-efficient techniques or traditional methods.